embj-org/ej/guides/src/03-Dispatcher.md

 ---

-**Production Tip**: When deploying EJD to an open network, always use HTTPS with a reverse proxy like Traefik or Nginx to secure your dispatcher.
+**Production Tip**: When deploying EJD to an open network, always use HTTPS with a reverse proxy like Traefik or Nginx to secure our dispatcher.
 This prevents unauthorized access and ensures encrypted communication between builders and the dispatcher.
-A squeleton example using Traefik is available in the [ejd-deployment repository](https://github.com/embj-org/ejd-deployment/tree/main/tls-example)
+A skeleton example using Traefik is available in the [ejd-deployment repository](https://github.com/embj-org/ejd-deployment/tree/main/tls-example)